Giuseppina Catanea

-Giuseppina Catanea, OCD (18 February 1894 - 14 March 1948) was an Italian Catholic professed member of the Discalced Carmelites and who assumed the religious name, Maria Giuseppina of Jesus Crucified.
-She was born to noble parents from the Marquises Grimaldi and was known for her careful attention to the plight of the poor during her childhood.
-This intensified after she became a professed Carmelite in 1932 and held positions of leadership despite her failing health that led to her death.

-She was beatified on 1 June 2008, with Cardinal Crescenzio Sepe presiding over the celebration on the behalf of the pope.
+Giuseppina Catanea, OCD (in religion, Maria Giuseppina of Jesus Crucified; 18 February 1894 - 14 March 1948) was an Italian Catholic member of the Discalced Carmelites.
+She was born to noble parents from the Marquises Grimaldi and was known during her childhood for her careful attention to the poor.
+This intensified after she became a Carmelite in 1932 and she held positions of leadership despite her failing health, which led to her death.
+She was beatified on 1 June 2008, with Cardinal Crescenzio Sepe presiding on the behalf of the pope.

 Biography

 Giuseppina Catanea was born in Naples in 1894 to noble parents from the Marquises Grimaldi.
 Her parents and other relatives often referred to her as "Pinella".

 In her childhood she demonstrated a keen and tremendous affection for the plight of the poor and she would provide alms to them.
 In addition she also helped to care for two old women who were alone.
 She was also noted for her strong devotion to the Eucharist and in the Blessed Mother and would recite rosaries whenever she had opportunities to do so.
 It was sometime later she felt that Jesus Christ was calling her to the Carmelite life and so she overcame the resistance of her parents and joined a Discalced Carmelite group on 10 March 1918 at Santa Maria ai Ponti Rossi.

-Catanea was struck with angina attacks in 1912 and sometime after this contracted tuberculosis of the spine that left her confined to a wheelchair.
+Catanea was struck with angina attacks in 1912 and sometime after this contracted tuberculosis of the spine that left her unable to walk.
 However she attributed her miraculous cure on 26 June 1922 to Francis Xavier after two instances in which he appeared to her in a dream and a relic of his was brought to her cell.
 In 1932 the Santa Maria ai Ponti Rossi group received approval from Pope Pius XI as being a canonical sect of the Discalced Carmelites and thus a legitimate cloister.
 To that end she was clothed in the habit and assumed the new name of "Maria Giuseppina of Jesus Crucified" upon her solemn profession on 6 August 1932 - the Feast of the Transfiguration.

 In 1934 the Archbishop of Naples Alessio Ascalesi appointed her as the sub-prioress of the Carmel and she later ascended to the position of vicar in 1945.
 On 29 September 1945 - in the first General Chapter of the Ponti Rossi Carmel - she was elected as the prioress and remained in that position until her death.

-In 1943 she started to lose her sight and suffer from painful multiple sclerosis; at the age of 50 was forced to a wheelchair.
+In 1943 she started to lose her sight and suffer from painful multiple sclerosis; at the age of 50 she began using a wheelchair.
 Before this she - at the behest of her spiritual director - compiled an account of her life and published her spiritual journal.
 Catanea died on 14 March 1948 and her funeral was celebrated on the following 27 March.